RamEio/ramy-eid-portfolio/local-work/project_agents/SEO.md

 ---

-This structure ensures strict separation of roles, centralizes all exchanges via the Counselor, and produces deliverables that are directly usable by the next agent in the chain.
+This v4.0 structure ensures strict separation of roles, centralizes all exchanges via the Counselor, and produces deliverables that are directly usable by the next agent in the chain while incorporating advanced content and SEO capabilities and error handling.